-Christ Community Church in Ruston, LA says they send out an endorsement and support request letters on behalf of approved short-term participants.
+Christ Community Church in Ruston, LA says they send out endorsement and support request letters on behalf of approved short-term participants.
 The short-termers also personally contact friends and relatives in other towns and churches.

 "Here are some of the ways we help them:

 Dennis Miller, Minister of Outreach at Mt.
 Scott Church of God, Portland, Oregon USA says: "We have taken teams to India, Kenya, and Mexico.
-Our strategy calls for every short term team member to go through about 20 hours of training including support raising.
+Our strategy calls for every short-term team member to go through about 20 hours of training including support raising.

-"We require each team member to put in one third of the cost from their own funds, from working another job, or from savings.
-Another third comes from group fund raising and/or subsidies from the missions budget of our church.
+"We require each team member to put in one-third of the cost from their own funds, from working another job, or from savings.
+Another third comes from group fundraising and/or subsidies from the missions budget of our church.
 The final third comes from individual support raising.
-This is done through selecting 10 individuals to be partners in prayer. . . to pray for funds to come in among other things, and then by sending out prayer/support letters to friends, family, coworkers, and fellow students.
+This is done through selecting 10 individuals to be partners in prayer. . . to pray for funds to come in among other things, and then by sending out prayer/support letters to friends, family, co-workers, and fellow students.

 Jeff Relth, Global Outreach Pastor, First Christian Church, Phoenix, AZ writes: "I lead about 4-5 groups a year on short-term mission trips.
 We take from 5-15 people each time.
 Costs run from $1800 to $2800.

 "Some people will say they don't know 75 people.
-They do; they just need to be coached.
+They do.
+They just need to be coached.

 "We make copies of all the checks we receive.
 We also keep a spreadsheet of the amounts raised.
 We give that to the participants regularly so they know how they are doing and can send out thank you letters often."

-Gail, Eagle River, Alaska suggested several practical fund raisers:
+Gail, Eagle River, Alaska suggested several practicalraisers:

-Jennifer Lichty, Director of Special Teams for International Teams in Elmira, Ontario, Canada writes, "As the director of short-term with International Teams I have seen just about everything done to raise money for teams: dinners (donations work best), chicken catching, actions, penny drives (one team raised $4000 worth), dinner theaters, and government quotes.
+Jennifer Lichty, Director of Special Teams for International Teams in Elmira, Ontario, Canada wrote, "As the director of short-term with International Teams I have seen just about everything done to raise money for teams: dinners (donations work best), chicken catching, actions, penny drives (one team raised $4000 worth), dinner theaters, and government quotes.